micah4thewin/Blog/webdev/index.md

 Markdown is a lightweight markup language used for formatting text.
 It allows developers to create easy-to-read and easy-to-write documentation and web pages.

 Thank you for visiting our Web Development Section.
-We hope you find ours and tutorials helpful in your journey to becoming a successful web developer.
+We hope you find our guides and tutorials helpful in your journey to becoming a successful web developer.